Long Island Housing

 You should have your unit preference, roommate situation, budget, and location sorted out before your search.
 Following graduation, many students will move and the number of vacancies will likely spike.
 This could be a great opportunity to secure a place for the year to come, especially if you plan to live and work near the university during the summer.

-Resources include local newspapers, word of mouth, and online listings, such as:
+Resources include word of mouth and online listings, such as:

 - Kangaroom: Helps you find roommates and rooms to rent near the Long Island campus.